djhohnstein/SharpChromium/README.md

 ## Introduction

-SharpChrome is a .NET 2.0 CLR project to retrieve data from Google Chrome.
+SharpChrome is a .NET 4.0+ CLR project to retrieve data from Google Chrome.
 Currently, it can extract:

 - Cookies (in JSON format)
 - History (with associated cookies for each history item)
 - Saved Logins

-If SharpChrome is run from a high integrity context (such as Administrator), it will retrieve Chrome data for each user with Chrome installed.

 Note: All cookies returned are in JSON format.
-If you have the extension "EditThisCookie" installed, you can simply copy and paste into the "Import" seciton of this browser addon to ride the extraction session.
+If you have the extension "Cookie Editor" installed, you can simply copy and paste into the "Import" seciton of this browser addon to ride the extraction session.

 ## Advantages

 This rewrite has several advantages to previous implementations, which include:

 - No Type compilation or reflection required
-- .NET 2.0 compliant, so it can run across all Windows platforms
 - Cookies are displayed in JSON format, for easy importing into ~EditThisCookie~ Cookie Manager.
 - No downloading SQLite assemblies from remote resources.